Bacon-A/startup/README.md

 Reproducing the simon application has been a useful tool for learning proper HTML.
 Notice the general grouping of head, then body.
 Within body we have a header, a main, and then a footer.
 This format style should be useful for my application

+Menu items as <li> should also work.
+Put navigation elements within a <nav>